Withermarsh Green

 Withermarsh Green is a village in the civil parish of Stoke-by-Nayland, in the Babergh district, in the county of Suffolk, England.
 It is located near the villages of Stoke-by-Nayland and Shelley.
-Withermarsh Green has a church called St Edmund's RC Church.
+Withermarsh Green has a recusant Catholic chapel called Our Lady Immaculate and St Edmund.
+The current situation of Withermarsh green is a church with Fr Henry Whisenant as its current priest.
+It has been there since August 2020.